programming-hero-web-course-4/b10a8-gadget-heaven-coder-binary1/README.md

 PetAdopt is a user-friendly web application that helps potential pet owners find their perfect furry companions through easy pet adoption.
 The platform connects people with a wide variety of pets in need of loving homes, providing an intuitive search interface, detailed pet profiles, and an easy adoption process.

+### Key Features

+- **Product Pages:**
+  Clear, detailed product descriptions with high-quality images and pricing information.
+Including customer reviews.
+- **Filter Options:** A robust filtering system added on the sidebar that allows customers to easily find products based on categories.
+- **Shopping Cart and Checkout:** A smooth, user-friendly shopping cart experience where users choose items and proceed to a secure checkout process.
+- **Mobile Optimization:** A responsive design that ensures the website functions well on all devices, especially smartphones, as many customers shop via mobile.
+- **Statistics:** Here is an engaging statistics page where customers can easily view comprehensive statistics chart based on available items, their prices.

 ### Requirements

 To run this React project, developer needs the following requirements: